Selling in another country starts with a product catalog people can read and trust.

 Step 7 - Adding a Subdirectory to Your URL

-Once you've opened it, make sure to check the highlighted box to use Datablist's provided API key for this task.
+Once you've opened it, check the highlighted box to use Datablist credits for this task.
 For instructions on setting up your own OpenAI account and API key, click here.

 Here's the prompt I used: